SidneyEmeka/Responsive-navbar/README.md

 ## RESPONSIVE NAVBAR
-A simple responsive navbar with HTML CSS and Javascript
+A simple responsive navbar
+## HTML CSS and Javascript